 + + +

-For those who require a simpler form, there is this one from the Church of Saint Mary in Rensselaer, New York.
-It came in handy one year, when I was alone and the weather was particularly inclement, and I simply read from the Gospel of John as I inscribed over the door ...
+For those who require "the short form," there is this one from the Church of Saint Mary in Rensselaer, New York.
+On those nights when the weather is particularly inclement, one can simply read from the Gospel of John while inscribing over the door ...

 In the beginning was the Word, (inscribe 2)